raylosan/raylosan/README.md

 - 👋 Hi, I’m @raylosan
-- 👀 I’m interested in generative art
+- 👀 I’m interested in A.I and creating tools
 - 🌱 I’m currently learning python & A.I
-- 💞️ I’m looking to collaborate on coding in python
+- 💞️ I’m looking to learn and get feedback
 - 📫 How to reach me kghalem8@gmail.com

 <!---